The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: RESULTS

 \subsubsection{Power-law Decay}

 We first consider the power-law decay model, which was considered by LP98ab as the most likely case.
-LP98ab demonstrated that, depending on the chosen model parameters, a mini-SNe can peak at much earlier times than a normal core-collapse supernova.
-Therefore, given the currently available data base (Fig.~\ref{SNfig}), one has to distinguish between those Type I GRBs with and those without detected early afterglow light.
-For example, a relatively bright mini-SN peaking at, say, $R$=22 about 0.5 days after the burst could have been escaped detection in the early light curve of the afterglow of GRB 051221A.
-Faint mini-SNe could also be underlying the afterglow light curves of GRB 050709 and GRB 060614 without being recognized because of lack of spectral information.
+LP98ab demonstrated that, depending on the chosen model parameters, a mini-SN can peak at much earlier times than a normal core-collapse SN.
+Therefore, given the currently available data base (Figure \ref{SNfig}), one has to distinguish between those Type I GRBs with and those without detected early afterglow light.
+For example, a relatively bright mini-SN peaking at, say, $R_C$=22 about 0.5 days after the burst could have escaped detection in the early light curve of the afterglow of GRB 051221A.
+Faint mini-SNe could also be underlying the afterglow light curves of GRB 050709, GRB 060614 and GRB 080905A without being recognized because of lack of spectral information.

 Much tighter constraints can be set for those Type I GRBs with deep upper limits.
-Figure \ref{Bigfig2} shows that up to about 2 weeks after the event, the observed upper limits on any optical afterglow following GRB 050509B are the deepest limits for any Type I GRB obtained so far.
+Figure \ref{Bigfig2DetSec} shows that up to about 2 weeks after the event, the observed upper limits on any optical afterglow following GRB 050509B are the deepest limits for any Type I GRB with a secure redshift obtained so far (the detections of GRB 080905A at around 0.5 d are deeper, but the early limits are less constraining).
 In addition, the very likely association of GRB 050509B with a giant elliptical galaxy \citep{Gehrels050509B} and the offset from this host makes it unlikely that the faintness of the afterglow/mini-SN was due to internal extinction in the host galaxy.
-For this burst, the strongest constraint comes from the observed upper limit around 0.96 days after the event ($R>23.7$; note that this magnitude limit includes a transformation to a redshift of $z$=0.1; Fig.~\ref{SNfig}).
+For this burst, the strongest constraint comes from the observed upper limit around 0.96 days after the event ($R>23.7$; note that this magnitude limit includes a transformation to a redshift of $z$=0.1; Figure \ref{SNfig}).
 Figure~\ref{LiPa} shows the allowed parameter space ($f, M$) (see \kref{Mini} for the definitions of these quantities) for any mini-SN following GRB 050509B, assuming an expansion velocity of $\beta=v/c=1/3$ (following LP98ab) and a matter opacity identical to Thomson scattering.
 If, within this model, log $f$ lies somewhere between $-$3 and $-$5 then for this event the ejected mass must have been less than 0.001 $M_\odot$.